d-pug/snakemake_demo/README.md

 * You can integrate Python code in or out of the rule blocks
 * You can execute shell commands
 * It can manage all associated dependencies and ensure tasks are executed in the correct order
-* One of its biggest strengths in in parallelization
+* One of its biggest strengths is parallelization
 * It can manage and track SLURM submissions

 I can keep going on, but generally speaking, Snakemake is a very powerful tool that doesn't take too long to get the hang of if you're already familiar with Python.